Skip to main content

 1. A received D-PATH attribute MUST be considered malformed if

-it contains a malformed Domain Segment.
+it contains a malformed Domain Segment or if the total length

 2. A Domain Segment MUST be considered malformed under any of